StefanoOrdine/station_master/README.md

 # StationMaster

-This gem provide an interface to an api from viaggiatreno.it public site.
+This gem provide an interface to an api from www.viaggiatreno.it public site.
 This project exploits the api that the site uses to build up the front-end side, to retrieve real-time information on italian rail system and to provide an more convinient interface to that information.